dirtyhenry/tech-articles/_posts/2021-01-03-activating-open-type-features-ios.md

 }
 ```

-It’s hard to predict how large the output of this command will be.
-It really
+It is hard to predict how large the output of this command will be and really
 depends on the font.
 For the Inter font, [the output looks pretty intense][c2].
 It is not the most pleasant prose to read for humans, but scanning for the
 features we want will be pretty straightforward.